Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Optimal control problem

 \subsection{Discrete-time conventional approaches}

-Direct methods transcribe the OCP into a finite dimensional NLP then optimize over it, and can deal with non-smooth systems by dividing the time domain into smaller subintervals. \paragraph{Single shooting, a sequential approach} Single shooting alleviates the computational burden by eliminating the state sequence and expressing the minimization in terms of the control actions $(u_0, \dots, u_{N-1})$ and the state trajectory is rolled out using $f_d$~\cite{8550253}.
-The NLP can be efficiently solved using proximal gradient methods with solvers that exploit this structure such as \textit{PANOC}~\cite{8263933}. \paragraph{Multiple shooting, a hybrid simultaneous approach} Single shooting methods do not scale well with the dimensionality of the system.
-Despite having fewer optimization variables, the sequential approach becomes cumbersome for complex systems as the sparsity structure in the Hessian is lost.
-Another direct approach, is Bock's multiple shooting method~\cite{Bock1984AMS}.
-It solves the finite dimensional discrete time OCP in~\eqref{eq:discrete_generic_ocp} simultaneously for $x$ and $u$, and benefits from structure and sparsity exploitation.
-Similar to single shooting, the NLP can be solved using a Sequential Quadratic Programming (SQP) method or an interior point method solver, most famously IPOPT.
-For embedded applications, SQP is usually a more suited method, such as in the real-time autonomous driving applications in~\cite{9867514, 8061009}.
+Direct methods optimize over the discretized OCP, and can deal with non-smooth systems by dividing the time domain into smaller subintervals. \paragraph{Single shooting, a sequential approach} Single shooting (SS) alleviates the computational burden by eliminating the state sequence $(x_0, \dots, x_{N_H})$ and expressing the minimization in terms of the control actions $(u_0, \dots, u_{N_H-1})$ and the state trajectory is rolled out using $f_d$~\cite{8550253}.
+The NLP can be efficiently solved with solvers exploiting this structure such as \textit{PANOC}~\cite{8263933}. \paragraph{Multiple shooting, a hybrid simultaneous approach} SS does not scale well with the dimensionality of the system as for complex systems, the sparsity structure in the Hessian is lost.
+Another direct approach, is Bock's multiple-shooting method~\cite{Bock1984AMS}.
+It solves the discrete time OCP simultaneously for $x$ and $u$, and benefits from structure and sparsity exploitation.
+Similar to SS, the NLP can be solved using a Sequential Quadratic Programming (SQP) method or an interior point method solver, such as IPOPT.
+For embedded applications, SQP is usually a more suited method, such as in the RT autonomous driving applications in~\cite{9867514, 8061009}.